top of page

 This tour offers the ultimate Texas winter birding experience, combining an opportunity to see one of the world’s most endangered crane species with the incredible diversity of wintering waterfowl, raptors, and specialty birds of South Texas.

-Winter is also an ideal time to observe Rio Grande Valley specialty birds along with any rarities that may be present in the region.
+The next portion of the tour leads us to the Rio Grande Valley.
+Winter is an ideal time to observe the region's specialty birds along with any rarities that may be present.
 Located at the southernmost tip of South Texas, the area supports a variety of bird species found nowhere else in the country such as Audubon’s Oriole, Ringed Kingfisher, Red-billed Pigeon, Brown Jay, Hook-billed Kite, and Green Jay.

 From the majestic Whooping Cranes wintering in the coastal marshes of the Central Texas Coast to brightly colored Altamira Orioles and Green Jays in the subtropical thornscrub of the Rio Grande Valley, this tour showcases why South Texas leads the nation in bird diversity and memorable birding experiences.